habernal/emnlp2025-demos-openreview/README.md

 ![screenshot](img/screenshot24.jpg)

+## How to do desk rejects

+We asked ACs (through mass mail) to check papers and report via e-mail.
+Actually, they can easily write to each paper an "Official Comment" which will be readable by AC and program chairs only, we get the e-mail notifications, and can decide on the paper later.
+So it's much better than e-mails.

 ## Assigning reviewers

 I think we need to adjust the "Review Stage" to start on July 14, not on July 7 (because on July 7 we're still in the triage/desk reject mode)